Staph Infections In Kids: Symptoms, Treatment & Home Remedies

 • Wash any wounds or rashes immediately after they occur.
 Apply an antiseptic ointment and cover it with a gauze bandage.
 If it is a bite or burn wound, consult a doctor soon.

-• Teach your child good personal hygiene, such as washing hands with soap and water for 20 seconds before and after eating, and after coming from outdoors.
+• Personal hygiene for kids is essential for maintaining health and preventing the spread of germs.
+Teach your child good personal hygiene, such as washing hands with soap and water for 20 seconds before and after eating, and after coming from outdoors.

 Encourage your child to wash their hands well